Extrapolation of Machine-Learning Interatomic Potentials for Organic and Polymeric Systems: Methods

-Each MLIP considered was trained on a single $n=1-8$ $n$-polyalkane dataset.
+Each MLIP was trained on a single $n=1-8$ $n$-polyalkane dataset.
 To limit confounding factors in our analyses, datasets were constructed at similar phase, pressure, and temperature conditions.
 Each dataset consisted of $N=64$ molecules, simulated at $T=300$K with the volume corresponding to NIST fluid properties' density for each alkane at 5 MPa and 300K\cite{linstrom_nist_1997}.
 At these temperature and pressure conditions, each alkane is in a liquid state, aside from methane, which is a supercritical liquid.
 Initial configurations of $n=3-8$ polyalkanes were obtained from the Cambridge Structural Database\cite{groom_cambridge_2016}.
-For methane and ethane, initial configurations were generated using RDKit\cite{greg_landrum_rdkitrdkit_2025} on a cubic lattice with an appropriate volume according to NIST fluid properties' data.
-Each initial configuration was relaxed to an unordered, liquid state using isobaric isothermal (NPT) molecular dynamics simulations at low pressure ($P=0.5$ MPa, $T=300$K ) using density-functional tight binding (DFTB+)\cite{hourahine_dftb_2020} and the mio Slater-Koster files\cite{elstner_self-consistent-charge_1998}.
-These NPT simulations were performed until the appropriate density corresponding to NIST fluid properties' data was obtained for each polyalkane.
-For $n=7,8$ datasets, further relaxation at large box volume (with $P=0.01$ MPa, $T=300$K) was necessary in order to remove initialization artifacts.
-After these systems were randomized, LAMMPS\cite{thompson_lammps_2022} was used to repressurize these two datasets to 300K and 5 MPa with the OPLS-AA forcefield until they reached the appropriate volume \cite{jorgensen_development_1996}.
-With $n=8$, some initialization artifacts still remained, so we computed structure optimization in ASE using a BFGS algorithm and fmax=0.05 with a DFTB+ calculator using a Conjugated Gradient driver to anneal the system.
+For methane and ethane, initial configurations were generated using RDKit\cite{greg_landrum_rdkitrdkit_2025} on a cubic lattice with the appropriate volume.
+Each initial configuration was relaxed to an unordered, liquid state using isobaric-isothermal (NPT) molecular dynamics simulations at low pressure ($P=0.5$ MPa, $T=300$K).
+These NPT simulations were performed with a Berendsen barostat and thermostat, a timestep of 0.2 femtoseconds as well as periodic boundary conditions, and were run until the reference experimental density was obtained for each polyalkane.

+For $n=7,8$ datasets, further relaxation at large box volume (with $P=0.01$ MPa, $T=300$K) and geometry optimization was necessary in order to remove initialization artifacts.
+After these systems were randomized, we repressurized these two datasets to 300K and 5 MPa with the OPLS-AA forcefield until they reached the appropriate volume \cite{jorgensen_development_1996}using periodic boundary conditions, a timestep of 1 femtosecond, and a Nose-Hoover thermostat and barostat.
+Initial velocities were generated using a Maxwell-Boltzmann sampling at 300 K without fixing a random seed.
+With n = 8, some initialization artifacts still remained, so we computed structure optimization in ASE using a BFGS algorithm and fmax=0.05 with a DFTB+ calculator using a Conjugated Gradient driver to anneal the system.